software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > For now, it is enough that the reading recommendation has a title, for example "The 2020 Scrum Guide", a link, for example "https://scrumguides.org/scrum-guide.html" and a short description, for example "All you need to know about Scrum".
 Each of these should have field on the form and they should be displayed on the list.
 >
-> It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or description.
+> It would be convinient that the user could edit the added reading recommendation if, for example they made a typo in the title or the description.
 The reading recommendation list should have an "Edit" button next to each reading recommendation.
-When user clicks the button, it should take user to an edit form, where the user can edit all the added information."
+When user clicks the button, it should take user to an edit form, where they can edit all the added information."
 >
 > -- The Product Owner